 Lady Jane Grey (1537–1554), a great-granddaughter of Henry VII of England, was proclaimed Queen Regnant of the Kingdom of England for nine days (or maybe thirteen days) in 1553.

 Jane’s mother, Frances Grey, was the daughter of King Henry VIII’s younger sister Mary and her second husband Charles Brandon, Duke of Suffolk.
-The bid to preserve a Protestant succession – and continuing power for her family – was unsuccessful: Mary Tudor seized the kingdom and the crown and Jane was beheaded at sixteen.
+The bid to preserve a Protestant succession – and continuing power for her family – was unsuccessful: Mary Tudor seized the kingdom and the crown and Jane was beheaded at the age of sixteen.

 Jane’s status as a monarch is controversial as her succession contravened an Act of Parliament (although this had also been the case with other English monarchs): after her brief rule ended her proclamation as Queen was revoked – winners write history.
 Although still in her teens, Jane Grey was known as one of the most learned women of her day and has been described by the historian Alison Weir as one of ‘the finest female minds of the century’.